 Donations in Lillian’s memory can be made to The Butler Institute of American Art.

-To send flowers to lillian's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of lillian Katzman, please visit our floral store.